c-sanders/Quaternion/README.md

 i = \pm\sqrt{-1}
 ```

+* #### Imaginary numbers and their place on the number line.

+We can think of the real number line as actually being part of a bigger number line.
+To try and help illustrate
+what is meant by this, consider the following figure.

 ![Depiction of the real number line.](./images/real_number_line.png)

 Figure 1) A graphical depiction of the real number line $\mathbb{R}$.
 In reality, this number line should extend
 to infinity in either direction.

-Figure 1) above presents a graphical depiction of the real number line $\mathbb{R}$.
-Many numbers have a home on
+This figure presents a graphical depiction of the real number line $\mathbb{R}$.
+Many numbers reside on
 this real number line, including irrational numbers such as $\sqrt{2}$, $e$ and $\pi$.
 However, not all numbers
-have a home on this line, and the imaginary numbers are a great example of this.
-This then begs the question
+reside on this line, and the imaginary numbers are the best example of this case.
+This then begs the question; if the
-of where the imaginary numbers live?
-The answer is that they live on an adjunct or alternate number line which we
+imaginary numbers don't reside on this number line, then where do they reside?
+The answer is that they
+reside on an adjunct or alternate number line which we call the imaginary number line.
+To depict these two number
-call the imaginary number line.
-To depict these two number lines graphically, we can arrange them in an
+lines graphically, we can arrange them in an
 orthogonal manner as shown below.
 In this case, we have labelled the number line $x$, such that the real
 component of the number line is labelled $Re(x)$ and the imaginary component of the number line is labelled
 $Im(x)$.
 Such a graphical arrangement of these two number lines - or should we say two components of the same number